ngathan/ai-exercises/00_llm_judge/README.md

 # LLM Judge

-**Problem Statement:** Given the GSM8k dataset, generate the answer to the questions, use an LLM judge to evaluate the response, then use a self-reflection step to regenerate answers to those questions which the LLM judge has decided hat it's not correct.
+**Problem Statement:** Given the GSM8k dataset, generate the answer to the questions, use an LLM judge to evaluate the responses, then use a self-reflection step to regenerate answers to those questions which the LLM judge has decided that they were not correct.
+Compare the accuracy of each step to record whether the AI system is better than simply the LLM generator.

 ## Installation